Portarlington, Victoria: Growth of the early township

 In 1887, a corner of the Market Reserve was allocated as the site for the new brick post office.
-Portarlington had enjoyed a postal service since the 1860s, but public agitation for a more centrally-located facility had increased throughout the 1880s.
+Portarlington had enjoyed a postal service since the 1860s, but public agitation for a more centrally located facility had increased throughout the 1880s.
 A telegraph service began in 1882.
 A bank branch was also operating in the town by the 1880s.
 In 1882, Portarlington was described as an exceptionally clean town, with a variety of stores and traders, and a daily coach service ran to Geelong, via Drysdale.
 Rail services were also accessible at Drysdale.
 Five fishermen were operating out of the town at that time.

 Twentieth Century and Beyond

-By the 1920s, the increasing popularity of the automobile generated a new influx of holiday makers from Melbourne and regional Victoria.
+By the 1920s, the increasing usage of the automobile generated a new influx of holiday makers from Melbourne and regional Victoria.
 A number of camping grounds and caravan parks were established throughout the town, and in summer months the town's permanent residents were outnumbered many times over by holidaying families and tourists.
 Some families have been returning to Portarlington year after year, over multiple generations, some eventually buying holiday homes in the area, and they have become important contributors to the social and economic life of the town.

 In more recent years the Seachange phenomenon has also made a notable impact on the town, with greater numbers of people buying property by the sea for lifestyle reasons or to enjoy their retirement.
 This has had a dramatic effect on property prices and has also led to calls for improvements in services and infrastructure in the area.